 We prefer that incoming residents have passed the licensure exam on the April test date, although registration for the July test date is acceptable.
 Failure to pass the licensure exam will result in termination of the residency.

-Applicants are encouraged to submit applications by COB April 30, 2023.
+Applicants are encouraged to submit applications through the RF-PTCAS by COB January 19, 2024.
 To be considered for the residency, please submit the following items:

 Current curriculum vitae (CV) or resume

 Graduate transcripts (unofficial transcripts are acceptable at the time of application.
 If you are offered an interview, official transcripts will be required at that time).

 Three letters of reference from individuals familiar with your clinical work.

 Prior to submitting an application, please check the "Am I Eligible?" checklist to determine if you are eligible to apply to our program.